Eclipse openDuT

 Ensure a distribution of openDuT is present

-- Or by copying one to the target directory
+cargo ci distribution - Or by downloading a release and copying to the target directory

 target/ci/distribution/x86_64-unknown-linux-gnu/